-The EU sets general targets for the reduction of greenhouse gas emissions..
-The essential tools are the EU Emissions Trading System (EU ETS) that covers emissions from energy and industry as well as national reduction targets of sectors outside the emissions trading system, such as agriculture and transport.
-Furthermore, the EU has set targets on renewable energy and energy efficiency, in addition to pan-European regulations in several fields.
+The EU has adopted horizontal targets for the reduction of greenhouse gas emissions.
+The essential tools in achieving reductions at EU level are the EU Emissions Trading System (EU ETS) that covers emissions from energy and industry as well as national reduction targets of sectors outside the emissions trading system, such as agriculture and transport.
+Furthermore, the EU has set targets for renewable energy and energy efficiency, in addition to pan-European regulations in several fields.

 Read more about the EU 2030 framework of climate and energy policy, which details climate efforts from 2021-2030